 Cons:

-- Initial setup cost.
+• Initial setup cost.
 To be able to run a tubeless setup with sealant you need tubeless ready rims, tires and valves as well as sealant.
-Some high-end bikes ship with tubeless ready rims but most of them don’t.
 Alternatively, you need to purchase a tubeless conversion kit, which is around 70 dollars.
-You will also need an air compressor or a specific pump that can quickly release sufficient pressure so the beads sit on the rim.
-This is a substantial upfront investment compared to just buying the sealant for your inner tube.

 What Types of Tubes Can You Put Sealant In?